 We have adopted a Code of Business Conduct that applies to our directors, officers and employees.
 Our Code of Business Conduct and other policies are designed to ensure that all of our directors, officers and employees observe high standards of personal and business ethics, and to provide a means for our directors, officers and employees to report violations or suspected violations of our company policies without fear of harassment, retaliation or adverse employment consequences.
-In addition, we have adopted Corporate Governance Guidelines, which identify various corporate policies and practices we have implemented.
-Our policies and governance guidelines are posted on our website at www.formfactor.com, and we intend to disclose any amendment of or waiver of provisions of the policies and governance guidelines described above through our website.
+In addition, we have adopted Corporate Governance Guidelines, and policies on insider trading, related party transactions and other matters relevant to our compliance and governance.
+Policies and our governance guidelines are available on our website at www.formfactor.com.
+We intend to disclose any amendment or waiver of provisions of our Code of Business Conduct or Corporate Governance Guidelines described above through our website within the four business days following the amendment or waiver.

-Stockholder Communications with our Board
+Stockholder Communications with Our Board

 Our stockholders may communicate with our Board of Directors, or any of our individual directors, by submitting correspondence by mail to our Corporate Secretary at FormFactor, Inc., 7005 Southfront Road, Livermore, California 94551, or by e-mail at corporatesecretary@formfactor.com.
 Our Corporate Secretary or his designee will review such correspondence and provide such correspondence and/or summaries thereof, as appropriate, to our Board of Directors.
 Our company's acceptance and forwarding of communications to our Board does not imply that the company's directors owe or assume any fiduciary duties to persons submitting the communications.
-Our Governance Committee periodically reviews our process for stockholders to communicate with our Board of Directors to ensure effective communications.
+Our Governance and Nominating Committee periodically reviews our process for stockholders to communicate with our Board of Directors to ensure effective communications.